 Deutsche Bank currently carries a Zacks Rank #4 (Sell).

-Shares of Deutsche Bank have lost around 13.9% on the NYSE, in the last six months, compared with the industry’s decline of 9.6%.
+Shares of Deutsche Bank have lost around 2% on the NYSE, year to date, compared with the industry’s growth of 2.8%.